bpaquet/node-logstash/Readme.markdown

 Grok
 ---

 The grok filter is used to extract data using [grok patterns](http://logstash.net/docs/latest/filters/grok).
-(patterns were copied from [elasticsearch/patterns](https://github.com/elasticsearch/logstash/tree/master/patterns)) The lines of logs are not modified by this filter.
+The lines of logs are not modified by this filter.

 Grok is a simple pattern defining language.
 The syntax for a grok pattern is ``%{SYNTAX:SEMANTIC}``.